saisanwariya/Four-digit-calculator-on-HyperTerminal/README.md

 - Make sure to follow the provided rules and guidelines for input and operation.

 - The program is designed to start at address $3100, and data starts at address $3000.

+# Academic Integrity Statement:

+Please note that all work included in this project is the original work of the author, and any external sources or references have been properly cited and credited.
+It is strictly prohibited to copy, reproduce, or use any part of this work without permission from the author.

+If you choose to use any part of this work as a reference or resource, you are responsible for ensuring that you do not plagiarize or violate any academic integrity policies or guidelines.
+The author of this work cannot be held liable for any legal or academic consequences resulting from the misuse or misappropriation of this work.

+Any unauthorized copying or use of this work may result in serious consequences, including but not limited to academic penalties, legal action, and damage to personal and professional reputation.
+Therefore, please use this work only as a reference and always ensure that you properly cite and attribute any sources or references used.